CN3ves/5-/docs/index.md

 In this system, characters do not level up or gain quanta of power at certain points in a deterministic way.
 They age and gain experience!
 Characters can progress (or improve) in 3 different ways: gain experience with skills, acquire better equipment and learn new abilities.

 **Skills** level up using a “learn by doing” system.
 Every time a skill descriptor is called and a double is rolled that is, both dice show the same value, if that value is above the skill level, it gains a new level.
-If the value is not above the skill level, 1 experience point (XP) is gained.

-Accumulated XP can be used to further develop the character in more general ways.
-XP represent the general learning accumulated during the adventure, thus it can be used to "buy" both skills and abilities:

-  * The number of XP required to buy a new skill or ability level equals twice the level being bough.
->*Level 3 skill requires 8 XP to level up*
-  * The number of XP required to buy a new ability equals thrice the number of abilities already known by the character.
-> *A character with 4 abilities will buy a fifth with 12XP.*
-  * Buying a skill that the character is untrained (that is, buying training), requires 5XP per training descriptor that the character already has in addition to the actual *in character* training expenses.
-Training allows the level 0 skill to be used.
+Everytime a skill hits level 3 or more, a new **ability** related to that skill is gained.
+On the other hand, if a charatcer hits the resistance point, the player will roll 2d6 at the end of the conflict.
+If a double is rolled, **resistence** levels up.

 As skills, **equipment** is free-form and can be defined on the fly.
-To quickly create a new piece of equipment or an item, simply name it by defining it and adding an adjective to the base name.To that, a small extra descriptor may be added if the equipment has any distinctive feature or power.
+To quickly create a new piece of equipment or an item, simply name it by defining it and adding an adjective to the base name.
+To that, a small extra descriptor may be added if the equipment has any distinctive feature or power.
 Of course, legendary items can have names that are a reference to some historical or mythical place, event or person, and can be uses as opportunities for flashback chapters or as part of character arcs.
+Items will have their own resistence descriptor and will lose their bonus if past the resistance point and brake if past the break-point.
 > *For example, Rusting Sword, Long Rope, Long-ranged Rifle.
 For a distinctive power, compare useless potion with useless potion of might.
 Instead of the general legendary holy sword of divine power, it may be better to call it *.

 Because equipment is free-form, its uses are limited only by the players imagination.
 Consider the following 4 common way of using equipment: